golemfactory/golem-docs/src/pages/docs/creators/python/guides/golem-images.md

 ### ENTRYPOINT, CMD

 Because of how Golem's VM execution unit works, Docker's `ENTRYPOINT` and `CMD` statements are effectively ignored.
-You need to pass the relevant initialization commands as part of the task sent to a remote computer as a part of your task function or use the `beforeEach()` method.
+You need to pass the relevant initialization commands as part of the task sent to a remote computer as a part of your task function.
 See examples.

 ## File system content